refraction-ray/iastu-hpc2-manual/users/softwares/python.md

+We strongly suggest all users use intelpython for better speed and builtin conda enviroment.
+Just `spack load intel-parallel-studio %intel`.

 ## Pip

 We don't recommand to use pip in the bare enviroment. instead, you should use conda to manage your python workflow as below.